 - King William's Town

-King Williams Town is a small historical town less than an hours’ drive from East London in the Amatola Region.
+King Williams Town, renamed Qonce in February 2021, is a small historical town less than an hours’ drive from East London in the Amatola Region.
 Along with Grahamstown, this little town is considered one of the most interesting to visit in the region due to its distinct history and part British, part German colonial heritage.

 Other activities, beside churches and old buildings, includes hiking trails, fishing, bird watching and watersports on Maden and Rooikrans Dams.
-King Williams Town is also close enough to East London to enjoy some time beach time!
+Qonce is also close enough to East London to enjoy some time beach time!